 Certified Health Data Analyst Salary and Job Outlook

-AHIMA provides a wealth of information regarding salaries by certification type, based on responses from over 3,000 professionals in health information management fields who averaged 20 years of experience in their fields.
-Below you can find average salaries for CHDAs, as well as for two other certifications that can lead to CHDA certification.
+AHIMA provides a wealth of information regarding salaries available in the health data analysis field, based on responses from over 3,000 professionals in health information management fields.

 2019 Average Salary by Certification Type

 CHDA positions could fall under a few umbrella careers as recognized by the U.S. Bureau of Labor Statistics, each of which is anticipating a different rate of growth.

 Projected Growth (2018 – 2028) by Umbrella Career

 |Computer and Information Systems Manager||10.4%|

 How to Become a Certified Health Data Analyst